 Use cases

-- Text manipulation: Removing parts of a string while preserving the extracted content for use in a separate feed field.
+- Keeping the remainder: Removing one part of a compound value while keeping the rest for a feed field.

-- Data processing: Preparing data for further analysis or processing by pulling out only the relevant portion of a compound attribute value.
+- Data parsing: Isolating the relevant portion of a concatenated attribute value.

 Limitations

-EXTRACT_REMOVEfunction might have limitations in handling overlapping matches or complex extraction patterns.
+- The function may have limitations with overlapping matches or complex extraction patterns.

-- Performance can be impacted by the length of the input string and the complexity of the extraction criteria.
+- Performance can be affected by the length of the input and the complexity of the extraction criteria.

 Related to